Munye88/SchoolMaster/replit.md

 - June 30, 2025: Created new TestTrackerWithTabs component with clickable month/cycle navigation tabs for ALCPT, Book, ECL, and OPI test viewing
 - June 30, 2025: Restored monthly results browsing interface allowing users to check each month's test results by school and course as originally requested
 - June 30, 2025: Enhanced test tracker with comprehensive tab-based navigation - Test Type tabs, Month/Cycle tabs, Year and School selection with proper visual feedback
+- June 30, 2025: BACKEND-FRONTEND SOLUTION - Fixed critical data display issue where only 120 aggregated records showed instead of all 7,186 individual test records
+- June 30, 2025: Converted data processing from aggregated grouping to individual record display - now shows all test scores when tabs are clicked
+- June 30, 2025: Added pagination system (50 records per page) to handle large dataset efficiently with proper navigation controls
+- June 30, 2025: Updated table structure to display individual test records with School, Test Type, Period, Year, Score, and Status columns
+- June 30, 2025: Enhanced filtering logic with "All Months" and "All Cycles" options to ensure records display immediately when test type tabs are selected

 ## User Preferences